tobi-oye/Email-microapi/README.md

 git checkout -b sylver codez :x:

 Once you are done writing the script and you have tested that everything is working perfectly fine (I.e your code has passed).
-(Optional: If you could make a screenshot of it and attach your pull request)
+(Optional: If you could make a screenshot of it and attach your pull request)ensure you edit the contribution.txt before doing the git add .

 Run: git add .